Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 # Boss Room - Multiplayer Samples Co-op built with Unity MLAPI

 :::important
-This project is currently experimental.
+This project is currently in early-access.
 :::

 Boss Room is a fully functional Multiplayer Samples Co-op made in Unity and MLAPI.
 It is built to serve as an educational sample that showcases certain typical gameplay patterns that are frequently featured in similar games.